Let’s put you in a position to improve your golf game.

 The importance of proper club fitting.

 A proper club fitting gives golfers of all skill levels the best chance to make contact in the center of the clubface.
 The main part of proper fitting involves using an accurate angle bending machine.
-Because adjusting for loft and lie is a crucial component in club performance: The greater the loft of a club, the more effect the lie angle will have on the ball’s direction.
-Incorrect lie angles will start the ball more offline in higher-lofted clubs, such as wedges, then it will in lower lofted clubs, such as drivers.
-That is why the proper lie angle with your irons is so important: Once the ball is struck it starts to spin, and any directional problems will be exaggerated due to the ball spinning in the “wrong” direction.
+Adjusting for loft and lie is a crucial component in club performance: The greater the loft of a club, the more effect the lie angle will have on the ball’s direction.
+Incorrect lie angles will start the ball more offline in higher-lofted clubs, such as wedges, than in lower-lofted clubs, such as drivers.
+That is why the proper lie angle with your irons is so important: Once the ball is struck, it starts to spin, and any directional problems will be exaggerated due to the ball spinning in the “wrong” direction.

 A proper fitting isn’t limited to when you buy a new set of clubs.
 Body types and numerous other factors can change over time, which requires the golf clubs to be adjusted.
 If the lie angle of your clubs isn’t matched to your swing mechanics, you are already making the game harder than it already is.